dharmab/8492sqdn.net/content/guides/hotas/index.md

 Poor gimbal quality, stick is too heavy for the base, you can get much better sticks for less money

-### Winwing Orion 2 F/A-18 Hornet
+### Winwing Orion 2 NavyAce (formerly F/A-18 Hornet)

-More expensive than the F-16EX Viper grip for fewer buttons.
+More expensive than the ViperAce grip for fewer buttons.
 Even if you only play *DCS: F/A-18C Hornet*, you should get the F-16 grip since you’ll want extra buttons for communications.
-If you play *DCS: F-15E Strike Eagle*, the F-16EX grip is recommended instead to provide an analog input for the WSO’s Hand Controller Unit.
+If you play *DCS: F-15E Strike Eagle*, the ViperAce grip is recommended instead to provide an analog input for the WSO’s Hand Controller Unit.

 ### VKB Gunfighter Modern Combat Edition Pro